funvill/funvill.github.io/_projects/2022-flocking-ai.md

 Then I created a keyword property for each bird.
 Listed a few keywords from their descriptions and what they looked like in my own words.

-When I generate a new image using midjourny, I make up the keyword list for that bird, its physical characteristics and a few different unique non physical attributes, the seed prompt used to generated the image.
+When I generate a new image using [Mid Journey](https://www.midjourney.com/), I make up the keyword list for that bird, its physical characteristics and a few different unique non physical attributes, the seed prompt used to generated the image.
 Then I ask OpenAI to generate a description based on the keyword list, and the examples of the previous 10 birds.
 Most of the time it generates a reasonable description using my keywords, but other times it will completely ignore my keyword list and generate something entirely unique.
 Both created realistic and sometimes good descriptions.
 I would itterate on the description until I found something that would work.

 As I generate new keyword lists and descriptions for newly generated birds, I bump the real bird off the list and replace it with a generated one.
 After the first 10 generations the input file only contains generated text.
 As I continue with newly generated birds, I bump the older generations off the list starting with the worst ones first.
 Over time this created a good set of entirely generated and unique input text that I use to generate new descriptions.